brodsa/mgv-vorau/README.md

 - [Font Awesome](https://fontawesome.com/search) were used generate icons for the social media and the contact details.
 - [Color Pallete](https://coolors.co/palette/006d77-83c5be-edf6f9-ffddd2-e29578) was used to select accessible colors.
 - [Clip Path Generator](https://www.cssportal.com/css-clip-path-generator/) was used to generate the background of the Hero and Footer Section.
-- [Image Compressor](https://tinypng.com/) was used to compressed the images.
+- [Image Compressor](https://tinypng.com/) was used to compress the images.
-- [Image Convertor](https://ezgif.com/) was used to comvert all images in the webp format.
+- [Image Converter](https://ezgif.com/) was used to convert all images in the webp format.
-- [Logo Creater](https://looka.com/) was used to create the logo.
+- [Logo Creator](https://looka.com/) was used to create the logo.
 - [Favicon](https://favicon.io/favicon-converter/) was used to generate the code and files for the webpage favicon.
-Balsamiqwas used to create the wireframes during the design process
+Balsamiq was used to create the wireframes during the design process
 - [YouTube](https://www.youtube.com/) was used to generate HTML code for the embedded video.
 - [Google Maps](https://www.google.com/maps) was used to generate HTML cor for the embedded map.
-- [GitHub](https://github.com/) was used to store the code and hoste the website.
+- [GitHub](https://github.com/) was used to store the code and host the website.
 - [Gitpod](https://www.gitpod.io/) is IDE and was used to develop the website.
-- [Formsubmit](https://formsubmit.co/) was used for the form submition.
+- [Formsubmit](https://formsubmit.co/) was used for the form submission.

 ### Acknowledgemetns